JuniorrMacedo/JuniorrMacedo/README.md

 <br/>

->“To do or not to do.
-There is no attempt” - Master Yoda
+>“Do or Do Not, There Is No Try” - Master Yoda